 Most of us probably don’t make a connection between our favorite activities and the Bible’s definition of an idol.

-We’re probably even content to pawn off our neighbor’s statue of the Virgin Mary as God’s idea of what a “graven image.”
+We’re probably even content to pawn off our neighbor’s statue of the Virgin Mary, or their golden cow statue as God’s idea of what a “graven image” is.
 But the term idol is mentioned or alluded to so many times in the Bible – even in the 10 Commandments – that worshiping them must be a pretty serious offense!

 So, before we discuss what an idol is, let’s first talk about what it isn’t, starting with those carved sculptures that are mentioned so much in the Old Testament.
 Sure, for those cultures that use them, they can be idols too, but they’re only a representation of the modern issues we’re dealing with today.

 Second, let’s look at a passage that best defines what an idol is.
-Colossians 3:5 says it’s “everything that belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed” (NIV).
+Colossians 3:5 says that an idol is “everything that belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed” (NIV).
 Simply put, an idol is anything we live or swear by which keeps us from truly serving and worshiping God.
 So, chances are, there are elements of our daily routines which have “idol” written all over them (sorry, but that nightly smoke you “need” to get to sleep?
 That qualifies too).

 Here are five things you probably didn’t know are idols:

 Your horoscope.
 It’s got the First Commandment written all over it.
 We’re not supposed to worship the image of anything that’s “in heaven above, or that is in the earth beneath, or that is in the water under the earth,” and astrology certainly fits that description.
 One reason it’s bad: it limits your potential.
-If you think you’ve got no more capabilities than a goat, then how are you ever going to walk on water?
+If you think you’ve got no more capabilities than a goat or a crab, then how are you ever going to walk on water?